Symmetry Sectors in Chord Space and Relational Holography in the DSSYK

 The sum (\ref{eq:final cylinder amplitude}) for $\beta=0$ reproduces the same solution as \cite{Okuyama:2023yat} (which instead assumes the ETH matrix model \cite{Jafferis:2022uhu,Jafferis:2022wez} for deriving the corresponding observables).

 We proceed studying stability in the semiclassical limit for a fixed length wormhole, using similar techniques as \cite{Stanford:2020wkf,Okuyama:2023yat}.
-In bulk terms, this corresponds to imposing a constraint in the dilaton gravity equations of motion (which has been treated in \cite{Stanford:2020wkf}).
-Given than one has to impose a constraint to solve the equations of motion this is reminiscent to gravitational instantons, e.g. \cite{Cotler:2020lxj,Cotler:2021cqa,Morvan:2022aon,Morvan:2022ybp}.
+In bulk terms, this corresponds to imposing a constraint in the dilaton gravity equations of motion ({{as}} treated in \cite{Stanford:2020wkf}) which is reminiscent of gravitational instantons, e.g. \cite{Cotler:2020lxj,Cotler:2021cqa,Morvan:2022aon,Morvan:2022ybp}.

 In terms of the DSSYK model, we evaluate the minimum of the overall exponent in (\ref{eq:final cylinder amplitude}).
-We find analytic results for the minimum for the one-sided (\ref{eq:XY 1s}) and two-sided parity symmetric (\ref{eq:Z2 sym condition}) ETW brane solutions.
-However, the expressions are lengthy and not illuminating; for this reason, we show the numerical results instead, in Fig. \ref{fig:stability wormhole}.\footnote{The effective action is bounded from below when $J$ or $\beta$ are negative.
-Both cases are allowed since both the microcanonical inverse temperature $\beta$ (\ref{eq:temperature entropy ETW one sided}) and the coupling $J$ in $E(\theta)=2J\cos\theta/\sqrt{\lambda(1-q)}$ can be negative.}
+We find analytic results for the minimum for the one-sided (\ref{eq:XY 1s}) and two-sided symmetric (\ref{eq:Z2 sym condition}) ETW brane solutions.
+However, the expressions are lengthy and not illuminating; for this reason, we show the numerical results instead in Fig. \ref{fig:stability wormhole}.\footnote{The effective action is bounded from below when $J$ or $\beta$ are negative.
+Both cases are allowed since both the inverse temperature $\beta$ (\ref{eq:temperature entropy ETW one sided}) and the coupling $J$ in $E(\theta)=2J\cos\theta/\sqrt{\lambda(1-q)}$ can be negative.}

-It can be seen that in both (one and two-sided brane Hamiltonians) cases, there exists a non-zero minimum for the overall exponent, and which indicates stability of the wormhole solution \cite{Okuyama:2023yat,Stanford:2020wkf} for a fixed geodesic length $\ell=\lambda n$.
-As seen in our numerical solutions, it is crucial for the non-vanishing total conformal dimension to find stability, even if the operators are light it leads to a bounded effective action.
-Thus, we need additional matter to stabilize the classical fixed length wormholes, which is a similar observation as in \cite{Stanford:2020wkf}, and recent discussions about the caterpillar wormholes in the SYK model (random circuits) \cite{Magan:2024aet}.
+It can be seen that in both (one and two-sided brane Hamiltonians) cases, there exists a non-zero minimum for the overall exponent, which indicates stability of the wormhole solution \cite{Okuyama:2023yat,Stanford:2020wkf} for a fixed geodesic length $\ell=\lambda n$.
+As seen in our numerical solutions, it is crucial for the non-vanishing total conformal dimension to find stability, since even if the operators are light it leads to a bounded effective action.
+Thus, we need additional matter to stabilize the fixed length wormholes, which is a similar observation as in \cite{Stanford:2020wkf}, and in recent discussions about the caterpillar wormholes in the SYK model \cite{Magan:2024aet}.

-The reason for this is that the on-shell action has a negative minimum value in the on-shell solution, indicating that linearized perturbations around the minimum, resulting in a bounded quadratic action in terms of bulk geometric quantities.
-While our analysis is from the boundary perspective, we expect the bulk analysis to follow the same as \cite{Stanford:2020wkf} for general dilaton gravity theories, albeit with one-loop quantum corrections in our case.
+The reason for this is that the on-shell action has a negative minimum value in the on-shell solution, indicating that linearized perturbations around the minimum result in a bounded quadratic action.
+While our analysis is from the boundary perspective, we expect the bulk analysis to follow similar considerations as \cite{Stanford:2020wkf} for general dilaton gravity theories, albeit with one-loop quantum corrections in our case.